beenlanced/dl_predicting_media_channel_sales/README.md

 - Conducts analysis of the predictive model results
 - Makes any improvements
 - Makes the predicative model accessible via a web application
-- Host the web application using the Amazon Web Services - Elastic Cloud Service (AWS-ECS).
+- Hosts the web application using the Amazon Web Services - Elastic Cloud Service (AWS-ECS).

 ---